victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 ### **Prerequisites**

 To use this solution accelerator, you will need access to an [Azure subscription](https://azure.microsoft.com/free/) with permission to create resource groups and resources.

+Please check the link [Azure Products by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where  Azure AI Foundry, Azure OpenAI services, Azure AI Search, Azure AI Content Understanding and GPT model capacity are available.

+When you start the deployment using one of the options below, most parameters will have a default name set already.
+You can update the following settings:

+-  Azure region where the resources will be created in

+-  Solution prefix, a 3-10 characters alphanumeric value that will be used to prefix resources

+-  Content Understanding location from the drop-down list of values

+-  Secondary cocation, a less busy location for Azure SQL and CosmoDB resources if you run into any availability constraints

+-  Deployment type from the drop-down list of values

+-  GPT model from the drop-down list of values

+-  GPT model deployment capacity

+-  Embedding model from the drop-down list of values

+-  Embedding model capacity

 ### **Options**
 Pick from the options below to see step-by-step instructions for: GitHub Codespaces, VS Code Dev Containers, Local Environments, and Bicep deployments.